PowerBook G4: Quality issues

 Some owners have experienced failure of the lower memory slot on some of the 15" models, with the typical repair being the replacement of the logic board.
 Apple had started a Repair Extension Program concerning the issue, but it has been noted that some models displaying the issue have not been included.
-This leaves certain PowerBook G4 owners with only a maximum of 1 GB of RAM to use instead of a full 2 GB.
+This leaves some PowerBook G4 owners with a maximum of only 1 GB of RAM to use instead of a full 2 GB.

 Apple previously had a Repair Extension Program to fix the "white spot" issue on its 15" PowerBook displays.

 There has also been a rash of reports concerning sudden and pervasive sleeping of 1.5 and 1.67 GHz models known as Narcoleptic Aluminum PowerBook Syndrome.
 Symptoms include the PowerBook suddenly entering sleep mode, regardless of the battery level or whether the PowerBook is plugged in.
 One cause is the ambient light sensing, and associated instruction set coding, with possible keyboard backlight and sleep light issues accompanying the so-called "narcolepsy".
 Another cause is the trackpad area heat sensor; system logs report "Power Management received emergency overtemp signal.
 Going to sleep.".